Kazimierz Piechowski: Imprisonment

 After the collapse of Polish resistance to the German and Soviet invasion, Piechowski along with fellow boy scout Alfons "Alki" Kiprowski (born 9 October 1921), were captured by the German occupiers in their hometown of Tczew and forced into a work-gang, clearing the destroyed sections of the railway bridge over the Vistula, which had previously been blown up by the Polish military to impede Nazi transports.
 Polish Boy Scouts were among the groups targeted by the Gestapo and the Selbstschutz.

 Both decided to leave Tczew on 12 November 1939 and attempted to get to France to join the Polish Army.
 While crossing the border into Hungary, they were captured by a German patrol.
-They were sent to a Gestapo prison in Baligrod before the group was transferred to a prison in Sanok, and then to Montelupich Prison in Kraków.
+They were sent to a Gestapo prison in Baligrod before being transferred to a prison in Sanok, and then to Montelupich Prison in Kraków.
 Their last stop before Auschwitz was a prison in Wiśnicz.

-Piechowski was sent to Auschwitz as a political prisoner, a Legionsgaenger -- one wishing to join Polish military formations abroad.
+Piechowski was sent to Auschwitz as a political prisoner, a Legionsgaenger – one wishing to join Polish military formations abroad.

-The Polish Boy Scouts were labeled as a criminal organization in Occupied Poland.
+The Polish Boy Scouts were labeled as a criminal organization in occupied Poland.
 Piechowski was among a transport of 313 other Polish deportees to Auschwitz on 20 June 1940; it was only the second transport after the initial one from Tarnów.
 Among this Tarnów group was another Pole who would escape in an SS officer's uniform: Edward Galinski.
 Galinski's escape was short-lived.

 Piechowski received inmate number 918.
 He was in the Leichenkommando and assigned to bringing corpses to the crematorium, including those shot at the "Black Wall" by SS-Rapportfuhrer Gerhard Arno Palitzsch.

 Piechowski was present when Polish priest and fellow Auschwitz prisoner Maximilian Kolbe offered to exchange places with a Polish prisoner who was among a group of ten people sentenced to be starved to death.
 The sentence was in retribution for a perceived escape attempt of a prisoner.